polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/zero-to-hero/set-up-a-template.md

 1. Return to the terminal window where the node output is displayed
 2. Press `Control-C` to stop the running process
-3. Verify that your terminal returns to the prompt in the `polkadot-sdk-parachain-template` directory
+3. Verify that your terminal returns to the prompt in the `parachain-template` directory